How to Convert Leads into Sales Pipeline

 Educational content moves customers from the top of your funnel to the bottom.
 Information works to convert prospects, providing them with the clarity they need to make a purchase decision.

-The format isn’t as important as the intent – education.
-You’re teaching your prospects about a specific issue or topic.
+The format isn’t as important as the intent: education.
+The goal is to help prospects understand a topic, a problem, or a solution.

 Warranty

 See the warranty?
-Western Digital offers a warranty (parts and labor) for five years.
+Western Digital offers a five-year warranty (parts and labor).
 They’re willing to stand behind their product in a way that most manufacturers don’t.
-This is the power of information.
+This is the power of informational content—it eliminates doubts and boosts conversions.

-There are three ways to identify when you’ll need to use education or information.
+There are three ways to identify when to use education or information:

-• Temperature cues: If you’ve received leads from marketing or a sales manager, you can ask them about your prospect.
+• Temperature cues: if you’ve received leads from marketing or a sales manager, you can ask them to assess your prospect’s status.
 Are they cold, warm, or hot leads?
-Cold and warm leads typically need education.
-Hot leads are ready for information.
-The colder the lead, the more education and relationship-building you’ll need to warm them up.
+Cold and warm leads typically require educational input, while hot leads are more prepared to receive information.
+The colder the lead, the more education and relationship-building will be necessary to warm them up.

-• Circumstantial cues: Are your prospects or customers about to make a mistake?
-Is there a specific holiday, event, or occasion coming up?
-Did your customer buy a product that requires specific add-ons?
-Circumstantial cues are important to monitor.
-Circumstantial cues generally require education to warm prospects and customers up.
+• Circumstantial cues: keep an eye out for circumstances that may indicate your prospects or customers are about to make a decision.
+Are there specific holidays, events, or occasions coming up?
+Did your customer purchase a product that requires specific add-ons?
+Monitoring circumstantial cues is essential as they generally need educational support to warm up prospects and customers.

 This is how you close leads in your pipeline.